autumoswitzerland/autumo-beetroot/autumo-beetroot/README.md

 The model configuration `columns.cfg` does the following for every entity:

-- It defines what columns you see for every view (add, edit, view/single-record, index/list).
+- It defines what columns you see for every view (add, edit, view/single-record, index/list) and defines a value for the field name.
 See existing files for sample entities `Task` and/or `User`.
+E.g.:

+	`adbfield=GUI Name for that Field`

 - It also defines which columns are UNIQUE in the database by defining them with the key `unique`, e.g.: